Skip to Main Content

 NIH-Funded Papers are Required to Have PMCIDs

-Full text (along with all figures, tables and supplemental material) of manuscripts funded by NIH grants awarded April 2008 or after must be available in PubMed Central (PMC), within 12 months of publication.
-(Note: In 2025, this will change to immediate full text access upon date of publication.)
+Full text (along with all figures, tables and supplemental material) of manuscripts funded by NIH grants awarded April 2008 or after must be available in PubMed Central (PMC), upon first publication online or in print, with no embargo

 Many journals will deposit manuscripts to PubMed Central automatically.
 Others will deposit articles for authors upon request.
 You may never have to worry about depositing a manuscript to PMC yourself through the NIH Manuscript Submission System (NIHMS).

 If your journal doesn't deposit for you, it is our recommendation that the submissions to PMC via NIHMS are made by authors (or their delegates) who are responsible for the final revisions of the manuscript(s) and who have access to coauthors' NIH grant numbers.
-It takes only about 10 minutes to submit a manuscript.
+It takes only about 10 minutes to submit a manuscript, if you have all the files ready for upload.

 Look up PMCIDs before Depositing the Paper